جامعة النجاح الوطنية

 • 11216211

-This course builds upon what the student learned in Graphic Design 1, with an emphasis on deepening the analytical aspect of visuals and developing the student's personal style during the analysis process.
-This approach alternates between realistic representation and abstraction or transformation of models from organic nature and still life, while considering the principles of good design.
-The course also aims to train the student in new practical skills, such as techniques like (unidirectional, halftone, crosshatching, random) and to enhance the student?s experience and artistic practice to reinforce flexibility and fluency, thereby supporting the fundamentals of artistic work and its principles (design principles) in preparation for the execution of any project.
+This course builds upon what the student learned in graphic design 1, with an emphasis on deepening the analytical aspect of visuals and developing the student's personal style during the analysis process. this approach alternates between realistic representation and abstraction or transformation of models from organic nature and still life, while considering the principles of good design.the course also aims to train the student in new practical skills, such as techniques like (unidirectional, halftone, crosshatching, random) and to enhance the students experience and artistic practice to reinforce flexibility and fluency, thereby supporting the fundamentals of artistic work and its principles (design principles) in preparation for the execution of any project.

 3

-This course aims to study the tools and skills for making films and animations at both manual and technical levels using software such as Flash (Skill Motion Animation).
+This course aims to study the tools and skills for making films and animations at both manual and technical levels using software such as flash (skill motion animation).

 3